nolauren/gephi_v2/tutorial.md

 Appearance -> Nodes -> Attribute -> Degree
 ```

-You can change this to In-Degree and Out-Degree; notice how it changes the visualization.
+You can change this to "In-Degree" and "Out-Degree"; notice how it changes the visualization.

 Finally, we can have Gephi calculate the centrality of each node.